 EMTs are trained and certified to perform First Aid and Basic Life Support (BLS) level of emergency medical care.
 This includes: CPR (Cardio Pulmonary Resuscitation) including AED use, splinting, bleeding control and bandaging, administering oxygen, and medical and trauma assessments.

 Paramedics, after becoming EMTs, are trained and licensed to perform Advanced Life Support (ALS) level of medical care.
-They can: perform advanced assessments, start IVs, and give intravenous medications, insert advanced airways, use manual defibrillators, and other advanced emergency medicine.
+They can: perform advanced assessments, start IVs, give intravenous medications, insert advanced airways, use manual defibrillators, and other advanced emergency medicine.
 They are also usually certified in Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS).

 Also read: Can An EMT/Paramedic Work As A Phlebotomist?